Suffering is optional

 between the sage & the person run-of-the-mill.

-For a learned person who has fathomed the Dhamma,
+who has fathomed the Dhamma,

 clearly seeing this world & the next,